When your children are young, you know you’ll be participating in the

 So, whether your kids are on the cusp of

-growing out of the Elf on the Shelf idea or you've just had it "up to here" with the constant moving, you need a a rock solid strategy for offing your Elf.
+growing out of the Elf on the Shelf idea or you've just had it "up to here" with the constant moving, you need a rock-solid strategy for offing your Elf.
 Fortunately, there are some ingenious ways to permanently say adieu to Santa's little helper.

-Below you'll find 14 glorious ways to ship off your Elf on a Shelf once this holiday season draws to a close.
-So go ahead, do a little happy dance, because you're about to free yourself from the shackles of Elf-dom for good.
+So go ahead, do a little happy dance, because you're about to say goodbye to your Elf on the Shelf forever and free yourself from the shackles of Elf-dom for good.

-Your little Elf has been flying back to the North Pole (almost) every night, and he just happened to fall in love with an elf while he was there.
+Your little elf has been flying back to the North Pole (almost) every night, and he just happened to fall in love with annother elf while they were there.
 They're planning a wedding and will be starting a family of their own, so this will be the last year your Elf on the Shelf will be visiting your home.

 Explain to your child that your special Elf has been summoned by Santa to jump on

 The Polar Express, and get back to the North Pole stat.

 If you have a train set, put Elf on board, and chugga chugga choo choo, off he goes.